Ahmed-Ihsan/Ahmed-Ihsan/README.md

 •	Software Developer by python
 - full stack Developer
 	Using:
-(Html – CSS - JS - Python – Bootstrap) In addition to flask or Django frameworks.
+(Html – CSS - JS - Python – Bootstrap) In addition to flask , Django or node js frameworks.

 •	Databases: Building databases with SQL

 #PROGRAMMING LANGUAGES :